 Richmond Hill set its millage rate Tuesday night, and officials again took pains to insist it wasn’t a tax hike.
 Technically, they were right, but property owners will still see an increase.

 Richmond Hill’s city council voted unanimously Tuesday night to accept a Savannah hospital’s request to annex and rezone 46 acres off Port Royal Road to build a free standing emergency room.

 The hospital planning to build a “free-standing” emergency room in South Bryan wants Richmond Hill to annex about 40 acres of the land it will sit on, City Manager Chris Lovell told council members at a Tuesday night workshop.

 The city’s income seems to be rebounding from any losses due to the pandemic, according to Bob Whitmarsh, Richmond Hill’s finance manager.

-The Richmond Hill City Council met in regular session Tuesday night to discuss variance requests and a speed bump policy for local individual homeowners and homeowners associations.
+The Richmond Hill City Council met in regular session Tuesday night via teleconference with a Facebook livestream.

 Richmond Hill resident David London, a retired Army lieutenant colonel who said he was speaking as a “black man, a black husband, a black father and a black man in Richmond Hill," petitioned the city Tuesday night to take a number of steps to end what he and other residents have referred to as systemic racism in the community.